Breathing tube in the throat. What is and proper care for a tracheostomy. Breathing tube. In what cases is tracheostomy performed?

 • intoxication with toxic substances;

-• acute stenosis of the larynx of various etiologies;
+• acute laryngeal stenosis of various etiologies;

 Tracheostomy in children

-Classification of tracheostomy
+Classification of tracheostomies

-3. The lower tracheostomy is a dissection of tissue under the isthmus.
+3. A lower tracheostomy is a dissection of tissue under the isthmus.
 Due to the anatomical location of the thyroid gland in children above the level of adults, this type of surgery is indicated for patients under 15 years of age.

 • longitudinal (from ring to ring);

-• transverse (between the rings of the trachea);
+• transverse (between the tracheal rings);

 • U-shaped tracheotomy.